sve2-2021ss/jee-hahn/src/jwtprop/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+### JWT RBAC (Json Web Token - Role Based Access Control)
+The Microprofile JWT RBAC specification requires, that JWT's are signed with the RSA-256 signature algorithm.
+This requires a RSA public key pair.
+The secured REST endpoint needs access to the public cey, which is needed to verify the JWT sent with each request.
+This is done in application.properties by the setting: mp.jwt.verify.publickey.location=publicKey.pem

+### SmallRye Jwt
+SmallRye is a library for implementing the Microprofile JWT RBAC.
+It deals with the decryption and verification of the JWT token and parsing it into a JsonWebToken implementation.

+SmallRye also provide an API to generate JWT-Tokens.
+Therefore the private key is needed and it's location must be set in application.properties: smallrye.jwt.sign.key-location

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: